openhab/openhabian/docs/openhabian-amanda.md

 `amcheck` is not a required step.

 The `amdump` command will start the backup run itself.
-The result will be mailed to you (if your mail system was properly configured which is currently not the case with openHABian).
+The result will be mailed to you (once your mail system was setup - see openHABian menu option 2C).

 You can run `amreport [-l=logfile] <config>` at any time to see a report on the last backup run for that config.
 Use -l with a filename of /var/log/amanda/<config>/log* to get reports of past dumps.